sgutierrez8c54/codeserv/Managing-a-Control-Hub.md

 | 2.
 After you press the _Change Password_ button, a dialog box will appear, indicating that the password has been changed and that you will need to reconnect to the wireless network using the new password.<br/><br/><p align="center">[[/images/Managing-a-Control-Hub/changePasswordWarning.jpg]]|

 ### Resetting a Control Hub
 If you forget the network name or password for a Control Hub, you can reset the Hub's name and password back to their factory default values.
-Resetting a Control Hub will restore its default network name and password.

-**Important Note:** Existing configuration files and op modes should not be affected by the reset.
+**Important Note:** Resetting a Control Hub will restore its default network name and password.
+However, existing configuration files and op modes should not be affected by the reset.
 This includes op modes that were created using the Blocks, OnBot Java and Android Studio tools.

 | Resetting a Control Hub |
 | ---- |